dsorrentino/director-tools/README.md

 Eventually I'd like to expand these scripts so they can possibly provide some of the functionality below to a cloud utilizing physical hosts.

 The function of each script is broken down below.
-The framework is driven off of the 2 environmental files located in the config directory which contain all of the base settings for the environment:
+The framework is driven off of the 3 environmental files located in the config directory which contain all of the base settings for the environment:

-config/undercloud.env
-config/overcloud.env
+environment/director-tools.env
+environment/undercloud.env
+environment/overcloud.env

 As a "to do", I'd like to have each script take a '--default' argument which will disable the prompting systems and just drive everything off of the 2 environmental files in the config directory.

-Before running any of these files, you must configure DIRECTOR_TOOLS variable to point to where you
+Before running any of these files, you must configure DIRECTOR_TOOLS variable in environment/director-tools.env to point to where you installed these scripts.

-Script: undercloud_prepare.sh
+Script: undercloud_create_vm.sh
+Description: To be used to create the VM which Director will be installed on
 Functions:
   - Configures KVM
     - Configures nested virtualization